emberjs/guides/source/localizable/routing/defining-your-routes.md

 `posts.index`, and the `posts/index` template
 will be rendered into the `{{outlet}}` in the `posts` template.

-If the user then navigates to `/posts/favorites`, Ember.js will replace the `{{outlet}}` in the `posts` template with the `posts/favorites` template.
+If the user then navigates to `/posts/favorites`, Ember will replace the `{{outlet}}` in the `posts` template with the `posts/favorites` template.